Get up-to-date and well briefed and join this critical dialogue about vital developments in the ever-evolving field of personal injury law.

 Anatomy of Negligence: an overview of a complex jury trial

-How to prove your case: panel discussion on what evidence to bring and how to introduce it, as well as common errors and differences between judge alone vs. jury trials
+Win your case before trial: effective preparation, what evidence to bring and how to introduce it, as well as common errors and differences between judge alone vs. jury trials

 Court of Appeal advocacy for personal injury cases: key elements to understand and differences from Superior Court